nyu-cso-005-fa19/hw03-sol/README.md

   to obtain a dump of the contents of the file as a sequence of hexadecimal values encoding the contained sequence of bytes.
-Again, execute
+Again, use

   ```bash
   $ man od
   ```

-  on the command line for more information.
+  on the command line for more information about `od`.

 ### Part 4: Decoding (20 Points)